btrettel/plint/README.md

         "filter": ["fluidly", "supplying"]
     }

-Sometimes I will run plint on only the independent claims at first to identify possible restrictions.
-This will save time as if I restrict out certain claims, I don't want to waste the time marking them.
-If no restrictions appear possible, I will add the remaining claims to the claims text file and mark them for antecedent basis checking.

 Note the filter line of the JSON file.
 I will add filters as appropriate if I'm finding the output contains many false positives for a particular term, for example.
 I have a plint JSON file template with a filter line that removes many warnings that I don't want to see.

-Then I will check each line in 16811358-claims.txt.out.
+Then I will check each line in claims.txt.out.
 Most of the warnings will not lead to rejections or objections, but all should be checked.
 After reading the warnings, I may decide to mark the claim differently if plint is still not interpreting the claim properly.

 If any of the settings aren't seen as relevant, for example, `endings` or `restriction`, I remove them from the JSON file.

-When I get an amended claim set, I create a new claims file with an updated date and change the date for the claims file in the JSON file.
-This way I can more easily keep track of what changed in the amendment.

 ## Hard-coded checks